NOSALRO/robot_dart/docs/guide.md

 ### RobotControl Class

 This is an abstract class that should serve as a base when creating controllers in robot\_dart.
-For examples of already implemented controllers can be found in the [control directory](../src/robot_dart/control).
+Examples of already implemented controllers can be found in the [control directory](../src/robot_dart/control).

 #### Main methods